Creating a Conda package for a project with Fortran and Python code

 If you want to learn more about Fortran-Python interoperability, check out this excellent intro post, this Fortran90.org documentation, or a fuller description from NumPy here.
 The method used here is one of a few different options, but digging further into this is beyond the scope of this tutorial.

-Compiling the Fortran to a library
+Compiling the Fortran to a library Link to heading

 You can use whichever Fortran compiler you are most comfortable with to create a shared library from the quadratic.f90 file.
 For this demo, I will use GFortran.
 There are detailed instructions on how to install GFortran on Windows, Linux and MacOS and how to create libraries on the Fortran Lang website.